 Breaking the Barriers of Marketing Automation in Dynamics 365 with ClickDimensions

-Since Microsoft Dynamics was launched in Australia in 2004, marketing has always been playing catchup.
+Since Microsoft Dynamics 365 (as Microsoft CRM 1.2) was launched in Australia in 2004, marketing has always been playing catchup.

 ClickDimensions solves this problem by providing full marketing automation native to Microsoft Dynamics 365.

 In this presentation, Gill Walker shares how ClickDimensions is your technology of choice to break the barriers of marketing (and marketing automation) if you are an organisation of any type using Microsoft Dynamics 365.

 Gill highlights the key issues in Marketing Automation and shows how ClickDimensions delivers a return on investment.

 For those of you who prefer to read, the full transcript is below.

 Transcript of "Breaking the Barriers of Marketing Automation in Microsoft Dynamics 365 with ClickDimensions"